EQWorks/mobileSDK-documentation/docs/iossdk_1.0.0.md

 #### getBeacon

-Returns a beacon associated with the provided id.
+Returns a beacon associated with the given id.

 Method